-Councilmember Jeanne Kohl-Welles represents District 4, which encompasses a large part of the City of Seattle, from Madison Ave. in downtown to 145th Street, the northernmost border of the City with the City of Shoreline, and from Elliott Bay and the Puget Sound to I-5 for most of the district.
+Councilmember Jeanne Kohl-Welles represents District 4, which encompasses a large part of the City of Seattle, from Madison Avenue in downtown to 145th Street, the northernmost border of the City with the City of Shoreline, and from Elliott Bay and the Puget Sound to Interstate5 for most of the district.
 Councilmember Kohl-Welles took office on January 1, 2016, succeeding Council Chair Larry Phillips who retired.
-She chairs the King County Council’s Health, Housing & Human Services Committee and the King County Board of Health, and is the Vice Chair of the Council’s Committee of the Whole.
-Additionally, she serves on the Council’s Mobility and Environment, Budget and Fiscal Management, Government Accountability and Oversight, and Employment and Administration Committees, and is a member of the Regional Policy Committee and a number of outside committees listed here.
+She was re-elected to a second term in 2019.
+She chairs the King County Council’s Budget and Fiscal Management Committee and is the Vice Chair of the Council’s Community, Health and Human Services Committee.
+Additionally, she serves on the Mobility and Environment Committee, the Committee of the Whole, Law and Justice Committee, Board of Health, Employment and Administration Committee, and is a member of the Regional Policy Committee in addition to a number of outside committees listed here.

-Prior to serving on the Council, Jeanne represented the 36th Leg.
-District in the Washington State Senate since 1994 after serving for three years in the state House of Representatives.
+Prior to serving on the Council, Jeanne represented the 36th Legislative District in the Washington State Senate since 1994 and prior to that served for three years in the state House of Representatives.
 She holds a Ph.D. in Sociology of Education and an M.A. in Sociology from UCLA and a B.A. and M.A. in Education from California State University Northridge (CSUN), and was a Fannie Mae Foundation Fellow at Harvard University’s Kennedy School of Government’s Senior Executives in State and Local Government Program.